Best Enrichment for Conure

 Physical Exercise Recommendations for Conure

 Physical activity for Conure should reflect their moderate exercise needs and Small to Medium (9-20 inches, 60-280 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Conure, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue manifests as heavy breathing, slower movement, reluctance to continue, or lying down during activity.
 Conure birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Conure birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Conure benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Conure